linc/nitro-porter/README.md

 Nitro Porter can run via the web browser or the command line.

-### Web browser
+### Web via Browser

-Drop the latest release in a web-enabled directory and navigate to the folder in your web browser.
+1. Drop the latest release in a web-enabled directory and navigate to the folder in your web browser.
+2. That's it!

-### CLI
+### CLI via Composer

 1. [Get Composer](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-macos).
-2. Install Porter with `composer global require "linc/nitro-porter:dev-main"`.
+2. Install Porter with `composer global require "linc/nitro-porter"`.
 3. Go to `~/.composer/vendor/linc/nitro-porter`.
-Copy `config-sample.php` as `config.php` and add connections for your source and output.
+4. Copy `config-sample.php` as `config.php` and add connections for your source and output.
+5. Run `composer install`.
-4. View Porter's options with `porter --help`.
+6. View Porter's options with `porter --help`.

 ## Contribute